Writing Courses at the University of Toronto

 Much of the writing you will do at the University of Toronto has been carefully integrated into courses that focus on disciplinary knowledge rather than on the process of writing.
 But the University of Toronto also provides a wide range of writing courses, both credit and non-credit, designed specifically to help you develop your writing skills.

-Undergraduate Credit Courses and Programs
+Undergraduate Credit Courses

 • U of T at Mississauga offers a minor and major program in Professional Writing and Communication.
 The program aims to cultivate flexible, reflective writers/editors in small, interactive classes.
 It encourages students to develop writing portfolios and to publish work they produce in their courses.